mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 addPmu!(system, device; label = "PMU 3", to = "Branch 1", magnitude = 0.9, angle = 0.0)
 ```

-For instance, when adding a wattmeter to the bus, the `varianceBus = 1e-3` will be applied, or if it is added to the "from" bus end of the branch, these wattmeters will be set as out-of-service according to `statusFrom = 0`.
+For instance, when adding a wattmeter to the bus, the `varianceBus = 1e-3` will be applied, or if it is added to the from-bus end of the branch, these wattmeters will be set as out-of-service according to `statusFrom = 0`.

 Similarly, when adding a PMU to the bus, the variance of the bus voltage magnitude will be defined in accordance with `varianceMagnitudeBus = 1e-4`, while the bus voltage angle measurements will be configured as out-of-service based on the `statusAngleBus = 0`.